byexamples/byexample/README.rst

 By default, if the expected text has the ``<...>`` marker, that will match for any string.
-Very useful to match long strings with unwanted or uninteresting pieces.
+Very useful to match long unwanted or uninteresting strings.

 .. code:: python
     >>> print(list(range(20)))